CardSorting/DreamBeeSQL/changelog/strategy-mission/03-MISSION-STATEMENT.md

 ## Conclusion

 NOORMME's mission is to eliminate the tedious setup work that precedes every Next.js project.
-By providing a batteries-included framework built on proven tools (Next.js, Kysely, NextAuth, SQLite), we let developers focus on building features instead of configuring infrastructure.
+By providing a batteries-included framework built on proven tools (Next.js, Kysely, NextAuth, Queuebase, SQLite), we let developers focus on building features instead of configuring infrastructure.

 Our vision is to become the default starting point for Next.js applications, known for:
 - **Speed**: Fastest setup in the ecosystem